New Jersey Budget Deal Reached Just In Time For July 4 Celebrations

 The July 4 holiday weekend got off to a rough start for New Jersey residents and tourists wanting to enjoy the state's beaches, but a budget deal in the state legislature late Monday paved the way for the beaches to reopen.

-Governor Chris Christie signed a $34.7 Billion budget agreement ending the impasse that led to a 3-day government shutdown.
+Gov. Chris Christie signed a $34.7 gillion budget agreement ending the impasse that led to a 3-day government shutdown.

 When negotiators failed to reach a budget agreement by midnight Friday, Christie announced the impasse would force a partial government shutdown and close a lot of the state's services including beaches, parks and the motor vehicle office.